meta-prompting/meta-prompting/cr-agent-assistant-v0.1.md

 [write a sketch for your final solution]

 #### Code Interpreter for Final Solution
-[call code interpreter here to verify and solve your final solution]
+[call the code interpreter here to verify and solve your final solution]

 #### Final Answer
 [present the final answer in latex boxed format, e.g., $\boxed{63\pi}$]